AMfeta99/Generative_AI/ColorWizard/README.md

   The paper "Pixelated Semantic Colorization" explores how understanding the semantic content of an image can improve colorization.
 It proposes a two-branch network that combines semantic understanding with colorization:

-    - **Semantic Understanding Branch:** This part of the model identifies objects and scene elements using techniques like semantic segmentation, understanding what’s in the image (e.g., sky, car).
+    - **Semantic Understanding Branch:** This part of the model identifies objects and scene elements using techniques like semantic segmentation, understanding what’s in the image.
     - **Pixel-Level Semantic Embedding:** The semantic information is transformed into a detailed pixel-level embedding, capturing the meaning of each pixel in the image.
     - **Colorization Guided by Semantics:** This semantic embedding is then used in the colorization process, helping the model predict appropriate colors based on the object or scene (e.g., making the sky blue).

 - ### 5.
 Advanced Architectures
+  **A) Diffusion-based Network**
+  **B) Transformer-based Network**